Your rights under the Code

 The Insurance Brokers Code of Practice was developed to improve service standards for clients who engage insurance brokers for assistance with obtaining insurance.
 It was also developed to build trust between insurance brokers and consumers knowing that particular standards will be met.

-Insurance brokers who subscribe to the Code commit to the obligations of the Code and abide by 12 service standards when dealing with you and your insurance needs.
+Insurance brokers who subscribe to the Code commit to the obligations of the Code when dealing with you and your insurance needs.

 The Insurance Brokers Code Compliance Committee (the Committee) is an independent body that administers and enforces the Code.
 Our aim is to improve the insurance broking industry’s service to clients by monitoring compliance, providing education and support, and working with insurance brokers to fix issues that are identified.